ZachtimusPrime/smg/README.md

-# smg
+# serverless-migrator
-A cli tool to migrate existing lambdas to the serverless framework.
+A cli tool to convert pre-existing lambdas to the serverless framework.